yext/edward/README.md

 ## Installation

     go get stash.office.yext.com/scm/~telliott/edward-prototype.git

 This will download and install the tool as 'edward-prototype.git' in your go bin directory.
 The .git suffix is an unfortunate side effect of using Stash, but there is no harm in renaming the executable if you wish.

+## Updating

+To update an existing install to the latest version of the Edward Prototype, run:

+    go get -u stash.office.yext.com/scm/~telliott/edward-prototype.git

+Remember that you will need to rename again if you previously changed the name of the executable.

 ## Usage